 If you call or walk in your local home center or building material supply store and ask someone a question about glass block window design, fabrication or dare I say it – installation – you’ll be lucky if they even know if they carry glass blocks in stock (by the way in most cases they don’t carry this material)!
 Maybe you’ve got a unique design or a tough installation question and you not only need basic advice you need a “masters-level” input (or the “untold story”) on how to work with this classic material.

 If you’re looking for deeper input you’ve come to the right place.
-In this article we’ll take a look at 5 little known secrets about glass block windows which can help you get an improved design and quality of installation.
+In this article, we’ll take a look at 5 little known secrets about glass block windows which can help you get an improved design and quality of the installation.
 Let’s dig in!

 Little Known Secret #1 – There are good, better and best ways to fabricate (put together) glass block windows